hashicorp/katakoda/consul-service-mesh-1/step3.md

-Depending on the resources of the Kubernetes cluster the Consul pods might take some time to initialize completely.
+Depending on the resources of the Kubernetes cluster, the Consul pods might take some time to initialize completely.

 #### Wait until all pods are running